Starting A Club

 - Access to an OrgSync Portal

-- Inclusion in the official List of Clubs & Organizations directory, as registered in OrgSync
+- Inclusion in the official List of Clubs and Organizations directory, as registered in OrgSync

 - Access to a Xavier Email Account for your organization